mistval/premium-bot/README.md

 The final code can then be run with `npm start` or `node src/bot.js`.

 Code for other steps can be run with `node src/bot_step1.js`, `node src/bot_step2.js`, etc.

+## Updates

+July 21, 2020 - Updated Eris to the latest version.